-Operates underground loading machine to load coal, ore, or rock into shuttle or mine car or onto conveyors.
-Loading equipment may include power shovels, hoisting engines equipped with cable-drawn scraper or scoop, or machines equipped with gathering arms and conveyor.
+Operates underground loading or moving machine to load or move coal, ore, or rock using shuttle or mine car or conveyors.
+Equipment may include power shovels, hoisting engines equipped with cable-drawn scraper or scoop, or machines equipped with gathering arms and conveyor.

-This career is part of the Architecture and Construction cluster Construction pathway.
+This career is part of the Architecture and Construction cluster Construction pathway, Transportation Operations pathway.

 A person in this career: